Jaewoong-GMU/2025-CDSD-Project/README.md

 ## 🧠 Project Goals

 - Understand how study time, sleep, screen usage, and well-being influence academic outcomes.
 - Use regression analysis to predict exam scores.
 - Test hypotheses on group differences (e.g., job vs no job).
 - Clean, visualize, and model structured data in R.

 ---

 ## 📈 Methods and What We Found

 ### ✅ Data Cleaning & Feature Engineering
 **Purpose**: Prepare the data by handling missing values and creating useful new variables.

 **What We Did**:
 - Filled missing values in `parental_education_level` using the mode
-- Created:
+- Created two new variables:
-  - `total_screen_time` = `social_media_hours` + `netflix_hours`
+  - `total_screen_time`: The sum of `social_media_hours` and `netflix_hours`, representing overall recreational screen usage
-  - `well_being` = `sleep_hours` + `mental_health_rating`
+  - `well_being`: The sum of `sleep_hours` and `mental_health_rating`, as a proxy for holistic wellness

 **What We Found**:
-- New variables helped model combined effects.
+- These composite variables helped assess combined effects of lifestyle factors
-- Minimal data was lost thanks to proper imputation.
+- Minimal data loss due to smart imputation strategies

 ---

 ### 📊 Exploratory Data Analysis
 **Purpose**: Explore distributions and group-level patterns.

 **What We Did**:
 - Histograms for numeric variables
 - Bar plots for categorical variables
 - Summary statistics and outlier checks

 **What We Found**:
-- Most students study 1–3 hours and sleep 6–8 hours.
+- Most students study 1–3 hours and sleep 6–8 hours
-- Mental health ratings mostly ranged from 3–6.
+- Mental health ratings mostly ranged from 3 to 6
-- Most students had no part-time jobs and “Fair” diets.
+- Majority did not have part-time jobs; most had “Fair” diet quality

 ---